rasmusab/officialcocktails/officialcocktails.com/content/cocktails/barracuda.md

 ![](/cocktail-images/barracuda.jpeg)

-## Directions for how to make a Barracuda
+## Directions for how to make the Barracuda

 1. Fill a shaker with ice.
 2. Add 4.5 cl of gold rum, 1.5 cl of Galliano, 6 cl of pineapple juice, and a dash of fresh lime juice to the shaker.